niuus/Snes9xRX/README.md

 To configure Snes9x RX, press 'A' on the "Settings" box.
 This will bring up the "Settings" screen where you can configure the "Saving & Loading", "Menu", and "Network".
-You can also restore the settings to their initial values by clicking on the "Reset Settings", or you can just return to the ROM selection screen by clicking on "Go Back".
+You can also restore the settings to their initial values by clicking on the "Reset Settings", read the Credits / activate supported USB controllers (better explained in the USB Controllers section below), or you can just return to the ROM selection screen by clicking on "Go Back".

 ## SETTINGS